shrishti-v2/ewb_development_task_3/README.md

 - Delete a book (DELETE /books/:index)

 ## Installation & Setup
-1.Initialize the project with npm init
+- Initialize the project with npm init
 Run the following command inside the project folder: npm init -y
-2.Install Node.js Dependencies
+- Install Node.js Dependencies
 Run the following command inside the project folder: npm install express
-3.Run the Server
+- Run the Server
 Start the API by running:
 node index.js
-4.Test API Using Postman
+- Test API Using Postman

 ## Future Improvements
 - Implement unique IDs instead of using indexes.